basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 Then I reviewed the diffs.
 Then I asked for another review.
 Then another.
-This was not one neat two-agent pass.
-It was many independent rounds of review: build a scaffold, ask a model to attack it, compare that against the live TrueNAS state, refine the scaffold, and repeat.
+The process was messier than one neat two-agent pass: build a scaffold, ask a model to attack it, compare that against the live TrueNAS state, refine the scaffold, and repeat.
 GPT 5.5 did most of the initial construction.
 Claude Opus 4.8 on max effort did one of the later independent cross-checks against the live system.
 By the end, I trusted the result because multiple independent reviews had converged on the same assumptions, and I understood the remaining differences.
+The loop felt like code review: inspect live state, turn the desired parts into Nix, review the diff, and ask another model to attack it.
+The scariest assumption got a VM test, and the destructive step stayed small.

 Byte-for-byte TrueNAS cloning was never the target.
 I wanted every important behavior explicit: storage import, shares, snapshots, replication, Incus recovery, monitoring, and the few places where NixOS intentionally differs from the old appliance.